Grading

 I ask you to post a photo that has "Punctum" each week (I'll explain what this means).
 I want you to make this post on Slack.

 Your technical portfolio is the evidence that you have mastered control of light, depth of field, and motion through metering and exposure compensation.
-This portfolio should be submitted as a folder of images drawn from four technical assignments.
+The first four assignments make up the technical portfolio.

 Your photojournalist portfolio will showcase your ability and versatility as a photojournalist.
 This portfolio should be submitted in the form of a website that hosts your images.
-The images will be drawn from previous assignments on street photography, portraits, behind the scenes, and two news event coverages.
+The images will be drawn from previous assignments on composition, street photography, portraits, behind the scenes, and two news event coverages.

 The storytelling project will be the showcase your "longform" photojournalism skills.
 I'll ask you to choose a subject early on and work with that subject multiple times over the course of the semester.
 Your storytelling project may be submitted as a page on your Photojournalist Portfolio or as a separate video slideshow package.